 Also of interest is that Highland Falls has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Highland Falls in 2010 was $35,706, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $142,824 for a family of four.
+The per capita income in Highland Falls in 2018 was $43,039, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $172,156 for a family of four.
 However, Highland Falls contains both very wealthy and poor people as well.

 Highland Falls is an extremely ethnically-diverse village.
 The people who call Highland Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland Falls residents report their race to be White, followed by Black or African-American.
 Highland Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.03% of the village’s residents.
-Important ancestries of people in Highland Falls include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 11.25% of the village’s residents.
+Important ancestries of people in Highland Falls include Irish, Italian, German, English, and Haitian.

 Highland Falls also has a high percentage of its population that was born in another country: 15.05%.